cjlyons/dnd-players/example-session-0-the-mission.md

 # The Mission

-## Corruption in High Eyry
+## Corruption in High Ery

-The village of High Eyry sat nestled in the rolling hills north of the Selintan River, its people growing anxious as the once-pristine stream darkened with foul-smelling scum.
+The village of High Ery sat nestled in the rolling hills north of the Selintan River, its people growing anxious as the once-pristine stream darkened with foul-smelling scum.
 Their crops wilted, their livestock sickened, and the elders whispered of an unnatural corruption creeping through the land.
 When word reached the Free City of Greyhawk, a summons found its way to four unlikely heroes.

 ## The Call to Action